zinmyoswe/Django-Ecommerce/README.md

 <hr class="dotted">

-Ecommerce website built with Django 2.2.3, Python 3.7.3, and AWS(still working on it)
+Ecommerce website built with Django 2.2.3, Python 3.7.3.
+Other features include:
+- integrated with Stripe payment
+- depolyed on AWS (still working on it)

 ## About this Project: